 We were not afraid of death.

 Most of the Summer Project's remaining staff comes from CORE.
-For organizational identity and fundraising purposes, CORE takes responsibility for the 4th Congressional District which includes the existing CORE projects in Meridian and Canton (SNCC assumes responsibility for the other four districts, see map).
+For organizational identity and fundraising purposes, CORE takes responsibility for the 4th Congressional District which includes the existing CORE projects in Meridian and Canton, SNCC assumes responsibility for the other four districts, see map).

 With only a small field staff, SCLC is stretched thin, its few organizers concentrated in St. Augustine and Alabama.
-But their network of unpaid Citizenship School teachers — mostly women — has deep roots in the Black community.
+But their network of mostly unpaid Citizenship School teachers — mostly women — has deep roots in the Black community.
 As local activists, the Citizenship teachers play key roles in many projects around the state.
 As do SCLC-affiliated churches who arrange housing for northern volunteers and open their doors to mass meetings and Freedom Schools.
 (SCLC is still active today: SCLC Website.)

 With a thousand volunteers working across the state, a flood of arrests, free speech, voter registration, and other civil liberties cases is expected, far more than the few Black attorneys in Mississippi can possibly handle.
 So outside legal support for Freedom Summer is essential, and a number of different organizations participate.
 Each group has one or more staff lawyers who are licensed to practice in Mississippi, with much of the actual work done by out-of-state attorneys who volunteer to spend from one to several weeks — often their vacation time — supporting the Freedom Movement.
 The main legal groups are:

 As expected, there is no shortage of legal matters arising out of Freedom Summer and the different legal groups divide the work between them.
 As described by LCDC attorney Don Jelinek, "If [the case involved] a Movement leader, minister or other "important" person, the President's Committee would handle it.
-If it was a constitutional issue, the Ink Fund would do it.
+If it was a constitutional issue, the Inc Fund would do it.
 If it was a radical issue, the Guild would take it — and the ACLU covered everything else."

 When Freedom Summer begins, CORR dispatches clergy to support organizing projects across the state.
 Over the course of the summer, some 300 ministers and seminary students — mostly Protestants, some Catholics and Jews — spend their summer vacation in Mississippi.
 They describe themselves as "advisors" rather than "activists," but regardless of terminology they are present to support the Freedom Movement.
-Most come for 10 days to two weeks and some for longer periods.
+Most come for one to two weeks and some for longer periods.
 (A few never return home and are still working for justice in Mississippi today.)
-In addition to offering traditional ministerial support to volunteers and organizers, the "advisors" picket at courthouses, recruit voter applicants and accompany them to register, teach in Freedom Schools, and perform office and other support functions.
+In addition to offering traditional ministerial support to volunteers and organizers, these "advisors" picket at courthouses, recruit voter applicants and accompany them to register, teach in Freedom Schools, and perform office and other support functions.
 They endure the same dangers as everyone else, some are beaten, and some are arrested.
 At the end of Freedom Summer, the NCC establishes the Delta Ministry.
 By 1967 it is one of Mississippi's largest and most active civil rights organizations.